-The spatial distribution of customers can have a strong impact on a concept's performance.
+The spatial distribution of customers and depots can have a strong impact on a concept's performance.
 We therefore analyze total costs of MTR vs. STR for different distribution types.
-The uniform distribution of our default setting is compared to two alternatives: a concentrated distribution, where customers are located centrally in a $2 \times 2 \text{ km}^2$ square area, and a clustered distribution, where two customer clusters a considered, one in the lower left and one in the upper right quadrant of the original $4 \times 4 \text{ km}^2$ square area.
-The distribution of depots and drop-off points remains unchanged.
+The uniform distribution of our default setting is compared to two alternatives: a concentrated distribution, where customers and the equidistant depots are located centrally in a $2 \times 2 \text{ km}^2$ square area, and a clustered distribution, where two customer clusters are considered, one in the lower left and one in the upper right quadrant of the original $4 \times 4 \text{ km}^2$ square area.
+The depot distribution in the clustered distribution remains equidistant in the whole square area (as in the "uniform" case).
 The number of customers is varied from 25 to 100 (where our default case corresponds to the uniform distribution of 50 customers).
 The MIP used to solve the truck delivery tour part of STR could not be solved to proven optimality within three hours in the 100-customer case.
 The best-known solutions are reported.
-The results are summarized in Figure 10.
+The results are summarized in Fig. 12.
+We further illustrate the results of the different settings using exemplary routing solutions in the appendix (see Appendix B).